enriquegh/sauce-log-parser/README.md

                         Sauce Admin access key.
 For Saucers only.
   -u USER, --user USER  Sauce username.
 Account Username of the Test Owner
                         that ran the session.
-  -s, --save            Save the output as a .log file in the cwd.
+  -s, --save            Save the output as a .log file in cwd.
 Schema is
                         log_session-id.log.
   -r REGION, --region REGION
-                        Sauce region where test was performed(us-west-1, us- east-1)
+                        Sauce region where test was performed(us-west-1, us- east-1, eu-central-1)
+  -v, --verbose         Verbose flag to print at debug level --csv                 Save the output of all tests as csv in cwd.
+Schema is
+                        date_job-ids.csv
 ```

 ## Usage